-The top VPNs have servers in a lot of countries.
+The top VPNs have servers in many countries.
 If you are in Europe, you likely get plenty of choice from any VPN service.
 However, many free VPN services only offer one VPN location, which is often in the USA.

 Should you Avoid “free” VPNs?

-You won’t find any really good free VPNs that allow torrenting, have high speeds, and provide strong encryption.
+You won’t find any excellent free VPN providers that allow torrenting, have high speeds, and provide strong encryption.
 The costs involved in running a quality service just make it impossible for free services to be provided profitably.

 The CSIRO paper highlights that just picking a service out of a search engine results page is a risky strategy.
 You could be wasting your time installing a VPN that doesn’t include encryption, because without encryption, a VPN offers no protection from your ISP

 Free services often work as a loss leader.
 Companies produce free VPNs to funnel customers to other profit centers.
 For example, the CSIRO found that 75 percent of the VPNs in the study contained tracking libraries.
 Programming those features into the VPN software costs money, and it doesn’t enhance the service for the customer.
 So, why do they do it?
 These free VPN services earn money by tracking the activities of customers and selling that information to advertisers.
 So, while people install VPNs to disguise their online habits, the free VPN they chose is likely to record and share their information rather than keep it secret.